Basilica del Santo Niño: Pilgrim Center

 The devotees kept increasing over the years and could easily fill the Basilica.
 To accommodate this growing number of devotees who come to hear mass in the Basilica, a pilgrim center was built within the church compound opposite of the Basilica.

+Masses are usually held in the Pilgrim Center every Fridays and Sundays as well as other activities such as Novena Masses to the Sto.
+Niño.

 Completed in September 1990, this open-air structure can accommodate 3,500 people.
-The basement of the Pilgrim's Center houses the Basilica Del Sto.
+The basement of the Pilgrim Center houses the Basilica Del Sto.
 Niño Museum.

 Museum

 The museum was first established in 1965 by Fr.
 Ambrosio Galindez, for the purpose of the commemoration of the Fourth Centennial of the Christianization of the Philippines.
 It was then located at a certain room in the convent.
 Old church documents dating back to the 17th century, antique church furniture, antique church things (i.e. Chalice, Altar Table, Thurible, etc.), and antique vestments of the priests are in display.
 The old vestments of the Sto.
 Niño de Cebu dating back to the 17th century are also in display.
 The relics and statues of the different saints are also in exhibit.
 The replicas of the Sto.
 Niño used in different pilgrimages in the Philippines and abroad are displayed.
 Some donated jewelleries and gift toys to the Sto.
 Niño are in display also.

 The Basilica del Sto.
 Niño Museum is currently located at the basement of the Pilgrim Center.